skyra-project/skyra/.docker/README.md

 Skyra currently has the following microservices that can be dockerized:

--   GraphQL-Pokémon
-    -   Service name in docker-compose: `pokedex`
-    -   Image used: `favware/graphql-pokemon:latest`
-    -   For more information see [favware/graphql-pokemon]
 -   PostgreSQL Database
     -   Service name in docker-compose: `postgres`
     -   Image used: `skyrabot/postgres:latest`